phschon/ultrabot/README.md

 * In order to deploy the bot, you will need to register it using your discord account.
 More infos: https://discordapp.com/developers/docs/topics/oauth2.
 The token needed for the bot is stored in a file named `token` in its the root directory.

+## Event Handler

+There is an optional event handler that notifys a plugin when a certain event occurs.
+Currently on\_ready, on\_message, on\_message\_edit, on\_reaction\_edit and on\_reaction\_removed are supported.
+A plugin can call the `register` or `unregister` function for each event in `ultrabot.py` with a given function as parameter to add or remove this function to or from the event.
+If an event occurs, all functions registered for this event are called simultaneously.
+See the `on_message` function in `template.py` for an example.

 ## Dependencies

 * **Python3.4+**